dsh2dsh/zrepl/README.md

     The `post` hook sets `ZREPL_JOB_ERR` to the last error.
 It's empty if the job finished without errors.

+  * The pruning now prunes filesystems concurrently.

+    By default it uses the number of CPUs as concurrency limit and it can be changed in config:

+    ```yaml
+    jobs:
+      - name: "zroot-to-zdisk"
+        pruning:
+          concurrency: 1
+    ```

 ## Upstream user documentation

 **User Documentation** can be found at